fredericjacquet2/TRANSFO-FINANCE/slides/3_Technology & solutions.md

 -	First challenge : centralising the data in a single Warehose (ETL products)
 -	Second challenge : have a quick & efficient access to required information (the OLAP cube)
--	Third challenge : presenting the information in a clear, nice and tailored manner to the user (the data visualisation products)
+-	Third challenge : presenting the information in a clear, nice and tailored manner to the user (data visualisation functionalities)
 -	And a last challenge (for next chapter) : finding patterns in the warehouse’s data, in order to predict trends.

 ----